steveschnepp/blog.pwkf.org/_posts/2025-11-10-create-sdl2-minggw-64-debian-package.md

 SDL2 is an awesome library for a portable game.
 Yet cross-compiling with it for Windows on Linux is tricky.

-Debian ships with the `minggw-w64` packages that provide a nice cross compiler toolchain.
+Debian ships with the `mingw-w64` packages that provide a nice cross compiler toolchain.

 Yet SDL2 and its extensions don't ship ready-made Debian packages for MinGW-w64.

 I therefore created a [script that generates debian packages](https://github.com/steveschnepp/sdl2-mingw-w64-debian/blob/master/build-sdl2-mingw.sh).
-It downloads the windows version and installa them in the correct directory so that the mingw-w64 toolkit picks it up.
+It downloads the windows version and installs them in the correct directory so that the mingw-w64 toolkit picks it up.

 Usage:
 ```sh